Honduran man dies in ICE custody at Texas facility

 Breaking News Emails

-A 30-year-old Honduran migrant died while in Immigration and Customs Enforcement custody on Sunday, the government confirmed.
+A 30-year-old Honduran migrant died while in Immigration and Customs Enforcement custody Sunday, the government confirmed.

 Yimi Alexis Balderramos-Torres was found unresponsive in his dormitory at the Houston Contract Detention Facility on Sunday, according to a statement from the Department of Homeland Security.
 Balderramos-Torres was then taken to a hospital in Humble, Texas, where he was pronounced dead.